jfclere/pisolar/README.md

 # Making the raspberry an object

-The raspberry is preinstalled using data from your $HOME laptop:
+The raspberry is preinstalled (bash preinstall.sh) using data from your $HOME laptop:

 ## $HOME/.netrc file
 Contains the information for cadaver (WebDAV client)